Fort Sheridan Forest Preserve Expands

 “This is a special parcel that will enhance the preserve and is a unique habitat that our District is now able to protect,” said Board Member Paul Frank whose district covers this area.

-Once the transaction closes, the property will be one contiguous parcel surrounded by forest preserves, managing the landscape will be easier and more cost-effective.
+Once the transaction closes this fall, the property will be one contiguous parcel surrounded by forest preserves, managing the landscape will be easier and more cost-effective.
+The fence surrounding the new property will be removed after closing.

 “This acquisition is a rare chance to preserve a highly developable piece of land,” said Angelo Kyle, president of the Lake County Forest Preserves.
 “We are delighted to have the opportunity to purchase and eventually restore this valuable land.”